Bewildering Indian policies fuel needless coal imports

 As a result, despite two decades of rapid economic growth, Indians consume only 900 kilowatt hours (kWh) per capita, compared to 7,000 in Europe and 14,000 in the United States, according to a recent note by consultants Bain & Company.

-Most of the coal is dug up and doled out to power companies by state-run Coal India Ltd, the world's largest coal miner, which has struggled to modernise, raise its output and root out corruption within its ranks.
-Its dominance is a legacy of the socialist policies of Prime Minister Indira Gandhi's government in the 1970s that nationalised coal mining.
+Most of the coal is dug up and doled out to power companies by state-run Coal India Ltd (COAL.NS), the world's largest coal miner, which has struggled to modernize, raise its output and root out corruption within its ranks.
+Its dominance is a legacy of the socialist policies of Prime Minister Indira Gandhi's government in the 1970s that nationalized coal mining.

 Such policies have been partly relaxed since that time.
 For example, instead of buying from Coal India, power producers can be allotted a coal mine of their own, known as a "captive mine", that they must specifically use for a particular power plant.